Last updated June 6, 2022

 Pikes Peak Library District (PPLD) is here to serve you, regardless of the circumstances!
-You’re welcome inside all of our libraries, now with almost all services, resources, and spaces available to you again Open hours and specific services may vary by Library location, so please check in advance.
+You’re welcome inside all of our libraries, now with almost all services, resources, and spaces available to you again.
+Open hours and specific services may vary by Library location, so please check in advance.
 PPLD continues to prioritize the health and safety of our patrons, staff, and greater community during the ongoing pandemic while making our resources and services accessible to everyone.
-PPLD has lifted its mask requirements, following the recent CDC and State of Colorado guidance for fully vaccinated individuals.
+PPLD has lifted its mask requirements, following CDC and State of Colorado guidance for fully vaccinated individuals.
 Face coverings (including masks and shields) are now optional inside all of our libraries, but strongly encouraged for those 11 years and older who are not fully vaccinated.
-(If you need an accommodation, please contact your local library directly.)
+(If you need an accommodation, please contact your local Library directly.)
 Get vaccinated at a Library-hosted clinic in partnership with Governor Polis’ Vaccines for All plan!

 What can I expect when visiting the Library inside?